parlaynu/sonos-over-vpn/README.md

 ### Port Forwarding

-In the router web management console, browse to:

-    Security -> Apps and Gaming -> Single Port Forwarding
+In the router web management console, browse to: Security -> Apps and Gaming -> Single Port Forwarding.
 Select 'Add new Single Port Forwarding' and in the dialog, enter the following:

     Name: Sonos